adil-hussain-84/android-test-experiments/README.md

 # AndroidX Test Experiments

-This project houses a number of Android applications which each demonstrate a particular feature or problem with the classes in the AndroidX test library.
+This project houses a number of Android applications which each demonstrate a particular bug in the AndroidX test library.

 The applications in this project are as follows: